 By Steve H. Hanke

-For decades, the Iranian economy has been cobbled together by religious-bureaucratic regimes that have employed mandates, regulations, price controls, subsidies, a great deal of red tape, and a wide variety of other interventionist devices, in an attempt to achieve their goals.
-It’s all been kept afloat — barely afloat — by oil revenues.
+For decades, the Iranian economy has been cobbled together by religious-bureaucratic regimes that have employed mandates, regulations, price controls, subsidies and a wide variety of other interventionist devices, in an attempt to achieve their goals.
+It’s all been kept afloat – barely afloat – by oil revenues.

-Shortly after Ahmadinejad took power, Iran began to draw the ire of the United States and its allies over a number of issues related to its nuclear ambitions.
-And, more recently, Iran’s antagonism in the Strait of Hormuz, and support of Syrian President Bashar Al-Assad, have escalated these tensions.
-Of late, this loose coalition of “allies” has ratcheted up economic sanctions against Iran.
-The accompanying chronology of events sheds light on the sanctions.
+Shortly after Mahmoud Ahmadinejad took power as president, Iran began to draw the ire of the United States, Europe and their allies over a number of issues related to Iran’s nuclear ambitions.
+Of late, this loose coalition of ‘allies’ has ratcheted up economic sanctions against Iran.

 Has the cascade of sanctions had an effect?
 The Iranian rial’s exchange rate tells the tale.
-When President Obama signed the Comprehensive Iran Sanctions, Accountability, and Divestment Act, in July 2010, the official Iranian rial-U.S. dollar exchange rate was very close to the black-market rate.
+When US President Barack Obama signed the Comprehensive Iran Sanctions, Accountability, and Divestment Act in July 2010, the official exchange rate for the rial to the US dollar was very close to the black market rate.
+Since these sanctions took effect, however, the official and black market rates have increasingly diverged.